sri21-cyber/MOBILE-WAREHOUSE-ROBOT/README.md

 # MOBILE-WAREHOUSE-ROBOT

 A rover capable of performing **path planning** using djikstra and A* algorithms.

-1)Creating a workspace to build the package mkdir -p ~/rover_ws/src && cd ~/rover_ws/src
+Creating a workspace to build the package mkdir -p ~/rover_ws/src && cd ~/rover_ws/src

 Installing the dependencies and building the workspace